cdown/chrisdown.name/_posts/2018-01-02-in-defence-of-swap.md

 2. During the program's normal operation, we may allocate memory which is only used rarely.
-It may make more sense for overall system performance to required a [major fault](https://en.wikipedia.org/wiki/Page_fault#Types) to page these these in from disk on demand, instead using the memory for something else that's more important.
+It may make more sense for overall system performance to required a [major fault](https://en.wikipedia.org/wiki/Page_fault#Types) to page these in from disk on demand, instead using the memory for something else that's more important.

 ## Examining what happens with/without swap